-Effective utilisation of the resource potential of the continental shelf is an important basis for the competitiveness of the Norwegian supply industry.
-The Norwegian shelf has become one of the world’s largest offshore markets, providing a large domestic market for Norwegian suppliers and a basis for employment in all the country’s 19 counties.
+Efficient utilisation of the resource potential on the continental shelf is an important basis for the competitiveness of the Norwegian supply industry.
+The Norwegian shelf has become one of the world’s largest offshore markets, providing a large domestic market for Norwegian suppliers and a source for employment in all the country’s 19 counties.

 A study carried out by the Centre for Applied Research at the Norwegian School of Economics showed that in 2015, about 117 000 people in Norway were directly employed in petroleum related service and supply industry.
 26 000 of these worked offshore.
 See article on employment for more information.

-A substantially lower activity level on the Norwegian shelf and abroad is challenging for the service and supply companies.
+Reduced activity, both on the Norwegian shelf and globally, has been challenging for the service and supply industry.
 As a result, considerable downsizing has been necessary in recent years.
 However, the industry has shown their adaptability by reducing the cost level and increasing their productivity, thus increasing their competitiveness.
 The Norwegian-based industry has therefore been awarded several contracts on the Norwegian shelf in 2016.

 As used here, the service and supply industry means companies based in Norway that supply oil- and gas-related products and services to the upstream oil and gas industry.
 It does not include general deliveries to the petroleum industry (for example hotel, office, property and telecommunications services).
-The figures for the international turnover of the Norwegian service and supply industry include sales through subsidiaries abroad.
+Figures for international turnover in the Norwegian service and supply industry includes sales through subsidiaries abroad.

-The Norwegian supply industry includes more than 1 100 companies supplying goods and services in all stages of the value chain, including seismic and engineering services and drilling rig equipment; valves, nuts and hoses for the shipyard industry; and advanced offshore supply and service vessels and subsea technology.
+The Norwegian service and supply industry includes more than 1 100 companies supplying goods and services in all stages of the value chain, including seismic and engineering services and drilling rig equipment; valves, nuts and hoses for the shipyard industry; advanced offshore supply and service vessels and subsea technology.

 The service and supply industry is located throughout Norway.
-It employs most people in the Stavanger region, where there are companies offering a wide range of goods and services.
-In other parts of the country, there are often clusters of companies in the same segment within a limited geographical area.
+It employs a large share of people in the Stavanger region, where there are companies offering a wide range of goods and services.
+In other parts of the country, companies in the same segment are clustered within limited geographic areas.

 In and around Oslo, there is well-established engineering expertise and a cluster of seismic companies.
 Trondheim has a strong position in research and education, while the Bergen region has become a centre for platform maintenance and subsea equipment.
 In Buskerud, especially in Kongsberg, a strong cluster has been developed related to subsea technology, automation and dynamic positioning equipment.
 In Southern Norway, there are world-leading companies in drilling technology, and the Ålesund region has maritime companies that provide a complete shipbuilding and outfitting cluster, for example for advanced offshore vessels.

 The specialised, technologically advanced supply industry has developed a knowledge base that is also useful for other sectors.
-There are many examples of technology that was originally developed for the petroleum industry and is now being used in very different fields.
+There are many examples of technologies originally developed for the petroleum industry now being applied in a range of other fields.

 Rapid developments in subsea technology are making it possible to extract oil and gas at increasing depths and distances from land.
 Subsea solutions will play a vital role in the development of new discoveries in the Barents Sea.